Rock of Ages (musical): First North American tour (2010–2011)

-The first national touring production of North America began performances at the Bank of America Theatre in Chicago, Illinois on September 21, 2010 and ran for ten months, closing at the National Theater in Washington, D.C. on July 24, 2011.
+The first national touring production of North America began performances at the Bank of America Theatre in Chicago, Illinois on September 21, 2010 and ran for ten months, closing at the National Theater in Washington, D.C., on July 24, 2011.
 The tour visited sixty additional venues.

-Second North American tour (Non-Equity) (2011–2014)
+Second North American tour (non-equity) (2011–2014)

 A second national tour launched on October 4, 2011 in Providence, Rhode Island.
 It features a Non-AEA cast.

-At the second national tour's 2012 stop in Austin, TX, critic Jeff Davis of BroadwayWorld.com gave the show a glowing review, calling it "the funniest, and often filthiest, jukebox musical" and gave high praise to the entire cast, saying "In addition to a stellar cast of principals, Rock of Ages features one of the hardest-working ensembles I’ve ever seen.
-They have more energy than a cokehead groupie, and they clearly have fun as the belt out rock standards, making the six-year-old show still feel fresh and new".
+At the second national tour's 2012 stop in Austin, Texas, critic Jeff Davis of BroadwayWorld.com gave the show a glowing review, calling it "the funniest, and often filthiest, jukebox musical" and gave high praise to the entire cast, saying "In addition to a stellar cast of principals, Rock of Ages features one of the hardest-working ensembles I’ve ever seen.
+They have more energy than a cokehead groupie, and they clearly have fun as they belt out rock standards, making the six-year-old show still feel fresh and new".

 After nearly three years touring the United States, Canada, and Puerto Rico, the Second National tour closed at Resorts World Sentosa in Singapore.
 The two-and-a-half-week sit ran from August 6, 2014 through August 24, 2014.